ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/ListItem.rst

        }
     }

-`contentItem </sdk/apps/qml/Ubuntu.Components/ListItem#contentItem-prop>`__
+:ref:`contentItem <sdk_ubuntu_components_listitem#contentItem-prop>` holds
-holds all components and resources declared as child to `ListItem </sdk/apps/qml/Ubuntu.Components/ListItem/>`__.
+all components and resources declared as child to :ref:`ListItem <sdk_ubuntu_components_listitem>`.
 Being an Item, all properties can be accessed or altered.
 However, make sure you never change **x**, **y**, **width**, **height** or **anchors** properties as those are controlled by the
-`ListItem </sdk/apps/qml/Ubuntu.Components/ListItem/>`__ itself when leading or trailing actions are revealed or when selectable and draggable mode is turned on, and thus might cause the component to misbehave.
+:ref:`ListItem <sdk_ubuntu_components_listitem>` itself when leading or
+trailing actions are revealed or when selectable and draggable mode is turned on, and thus might cause the component to misbehave.
 Anchors margins are free to alter.

-Each `ListItem </sdk/apps/qml/Ubuntu.Components/ListItem/>`__ has a thin divider shown on the bottom of the component.
-This divider can be configured through the
+Each :ref:`ListItem <sdk_ubuntu_components_listitem>` has a thin divider shown on the bottom of the component.
+This divider can be configured through the :ref:`divider <sdk_ubuntu_components_listitem#divider-prop>` grouped property, which can configure its margins from the edges of the :ref:`ListItem <sdk_ubuntu_components_listitem>` as well as its visibility.
-`divider </sdk/apps/qml/Ubuntu.Components/ListItem#divider-prop>`__
-grouped property, which can configure its margins from the edges of the `ListItem </sdk/apps/qml/Ubuntu.Components/ListItem/>`__ as well as its visibility.
-When used in `ListView </sdk/apps/qml/QtQuick/ListView/>`__ or `UbuntuListView </sdk/apps/qml/Ubuntu.Components/UbuntuListView/>`__, the last list item will not show the divider no matter of the visible property value set.
+When used in :ref:`ListView <sdk_qtquick_listview>` or
+:ref:`UbuntuListView <sdk_ubuntu_components_ubuntulistview>`, the last list
+item will not show the divider no matter of the visible property value set.

-`ListItem </sdk/apps/qml/Ubuntu.Components/ListItem/>`__ can handle actions that can get swiped from front or back of the item.
+:ref:`ListItem <sdk_ubuntu_components_listitem>` can handle actions that
+can get swiped from front or back of the item.
 These actions are Action elements visualized in panels attached to the front or to the back of the item, and are revealed by swiping the item horizontally.
 The swipe is started only after the mouse/touch move had passed a given threshold.
-The actions are visualized by a panel, which is configurable through the
+The actions are visualized by a panel, which is configurable through the `ListItemStyle </sdk/apps/qml/Ubuntu.Components/Styles.ListItemStyle/>`_ .
-`ListItemStyle </sdk/apps/qml/Ubuntu.Components/Styles.ListItemStyle/>`__.

-The actions are configured through the
+The actions are configured through the :ref:`leadingActions <sdk_ubuntu_components_listitem#leadingActions-prop>` as well as
-`leadingActions </sdk/apps/qml/Ubuntu.Components/ListItem#leadingActions-prop>`__
-as well as
-`trailingActions </sdk/apps/qml/Ubuntu.Components/ListItem#trailingActions-prop>`__
+:ref:`trailingActions <sdk_ubuntu_components_listitem#trailingActions-prop>`
 properties.

 .. code:: qml